 Social media has completely changed the way we interact, communicate, and get to know what's happening around us.
 Continue reading →

 Social media is an integral part of our lives today.
-An average social media user spends two and a half hours every day using social media platforms in 2022.
+An average social media user spends two and half hours every day using social media platforms in 2022.
 Moreover, there are over 4.6 billion social media users worldwide today.
 Social media has completely changed the way we interact, communicate, and get to know what’s happening around us.

 Although the future of social media is bright and more emerging, its centralized nature is getting more attention from users.
 Today, just a handful of tech giants are controlling the major social media platforms, such as Facebook, Instagram, YouTube, TikTok, Twitter, etc. This centralized control has resulted in many issues, such as censorship, privacy concerns, data breaches, server outages, and similar others.
 For example, social media is highly regulated in China with strict government-controlled censorship.

 Considering the increasing frustration of users around social media, the new concept of decentralized social media is emerging, which will leverage blockchain technology to decentralize social media and give control back to the users.
 In fact, there are already dozens of such platforms emerging and grabbing millions of users, such as Mastodon, Minds, LBRY, Desofy, and many more.
 So, let’s explore more about decentralized social media, including its pros and cons, and also discuss how it is going to challenge the existing centralized social media platforms.

 The word “decentralization” has grabbed a lot of attention in recent years with the popularity of cryptocurrency and blockchain.
 Decentralization technology helps to set up a secure, fair, and transparent network.
 So, decentralized social media is a platform powered by distributed ledger technologies (DLT) with no centralized control.